sunrise-choir/ssb-flumeview-sql/README.md

 ### Todo

 - [x] remove since from the api
-- [ ] wire up query and test
-  - [ ] query is async.
-Or it needs to be if we want to be able to wait for a certain seq to be appended.
-- [ ] how to do the streaming api
 - [ ] documentation needs to have the table structure so you can know how to query.
 Think this means that that rust needs to live in that project.
 - [ ] write convenience methods that wrap common queries.
 - [ ] more tests for typechecking arguments
 - [ ] propogate file open errors up to the js
-- [ ] refactor structure of flume db.
+- [x] refactor structure of flume db.
 Pull out ssb specific stuff.
-- [ ] refactor prebuild stuff
+- [x] refactor prebuild stuff
-- [ ] how to deal with needing to resolve a full message.
-  - One option is to use BufRead with `seekRelative`
 - [ ] lessbot
   - [ ] make a test project that has the server and a client with ssb-client + flume follower